Generic Name: dalteparin (DAL te PAR in)

 you have recently had a spinal tap or epidural anesthesia;

-To make sure Fragmin is safe for you, tell your doctor if you have:
+To make sure Fragmin is safe for you, tell your doctor if you have ever had:

 eye problems caused by diabetes or high blood pressure;